Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance

-\paragraph{Algebraic computation tree.} \emph{Algebraic computation trees} (ACTs)~\cite{AroraBa09} are the computational geometry analogue of binary decision trees, and like these they are mainly used for proving lower bounds.
+\paragraph{Algebraic computation tree} \emph{Algebraic computation trees} (ACTs)~\cite{AroraBa09} are the computational geometry analogue of binary decision trees, and like these they are mainly used for proving lower bounds.
 Let $x_1, \ldots, x_n \in \R$ be the inputs.
-An ACT is a binary tree with two different kinds of nodes: \emph{computation nodes} and \emph{branch nodes}.
-A computation node $v$ has one child and is labeled with an expression of the type $y_v = y_u \oplus y_w$, where $\oplus \in \{+,-,*,/,\sqrt{\cdot}\}$ is a operation and $y_u, y_w$ is either an input variable $x_1, \ldots, x_n$ or corresponds to a computation node that is an ancestor of $v$.
-A branch node has degree 2 and is labeled by $y_u = 0$ or $y_u > 0$, where again $y_u$ is either an input or a variable corresponding to an ancestor.
+An ACT is a binary tree with two kinds of nodes: \emph{computation} and \emph{branch} nodes.
+A computation node $v$ has one child and is labeled with an expression of the type $y_v = y_u \oplus y_w$, where $\oplus \in \{+,-,*,/,\sqrt{\cdot}\}$ is a operator and $y_u, y_w$ is either an input variable $x_1, \ldots, x_n$ or corresponds to a computation node that is an ancestor of $v$.
+A branch node has degree 2 and is labeled by $y_u = 0$ or $y_u > 0$, where again $y_u$ is either an input or a variable for an ancestor.